SushiCannibale/hyprsymbol/README.md

 The binary should be located under `build/hyprsymbol`

 ## Roadmap
-The list of steps I divided this projet into :

-### Step 1
 #### Cairo graphics
 + [ ] Display unicode symbols and other stuff in the shared buffer
 + [ ] Render unicode symbols